-From September to November 2019, a study on the therapeutic potential of contemporary young adult literature is being conducted at the University of Oxford.
+A study on the therapeutic potential of contemporary young adult literature is being conducted at the University of Oxford.
 The project is investigating the potential of contemporary young adult sport novels to contribute to the future treatment of anorexia nervosa.
-If you are a healthy person aged 18-30 years old, are interested in sport and fitness, and would be willing to read young adult novels, this may be of interest to you.
-The project involves reading two contemporary novels (around 16 hours in total), completing pre and post reading health-related questionnaires (about 60 minutes in total), and taking part in an interview (about 15-20 minutes) via Skype (or other video-conferencing software) at the end of the study.
+If you are a healthy person aged 18-35 years old, are interested in sport and fitness, and would be willing to read young adult novels, this may be of interest to you.
+The project involves reading two contemporary novels (around 8 hours in total), completing pre and post reading health-related questionnaires (about 30 minutes in total), and taking part in an interview (about 15-20 minutes) via Skype (or other video-conferencing software) at the end of the study.
 If you complete the study (including the interview), you can choose to be entered into a prize draw to win one of three cash prizes.
 (The prizes will be reimbursed through PayPal so for this you will need to have a PayPal account.)

 If you’re interested in taking part, click on the following link: https://oxford.onlinesurveys.ac.uk/reading-as-therapy-copy